tmcdigitech/dit11/content/_index.md

 ---
 title: 11 DigiTech
 ---
-Welcome to Year 11 Digital Technologies!
+Welcome to Year 11 Digital Technologies | Sem 1!

-This semester we will work on two broad topics:
+This semester we will work on the following topic:
 - App development in Kivy using Python
-- game design using Unity

 {{< figure src="https://kivy.org/images/logo_kivy.png" title="Kivy" >}}